 Once again, the immediate real superseded the immediate imagined.

 I worry about the loss of humanity.
 Yours.
-Mine even more.
+Mine.
 Under the right conditions, what prevents me from becoming inhuman?
 It’s happened to others.
-Perhaps that’s why I have this site: atonement.
+Perhaps that’s why I do The Examined Life: atonement.

 I, too, saw God through the mud,–